by William Cohen-Kiraly

 ”I did.
 I found you that wonderful tape, didn’t I?
 You were elected president but now you’ve chosen another life.”

 ”You’ll get all your memories back over time.
 You won’t forget your other life but you’ll remember this one too.
 Doing it all at once would have been too much of a shock for you and no fun for me.
 In a nutshell, you converted when you decided to dedicate your life to teaching inner-city kids.
 You felt yourself more suited to a more contemplative life so you joined a religious order.
 Frankly, so far, you’ve found it quite an enjoyable life with none of the pain of your other existence.
-You deliver sandwiches on weekends but mostly you still are that teacher and you actually love doing it.”
+You deliver sandwiches to the homeless on weekends but mostly you still are that teacher and you actually love doing it.”

 Hillary was silent for a while, smoking the cigar.
-Hmmm, she thought Working with kids, never fighting off 22 year old bimbos, no one ever attacking her and her family all the time…
+Hmmm, she thought Working with kids, never fighting off 22 year old bimbos, no one attacking her and her family all the time…

 “Shoot,” she said, wincing at the word replacement, “What about Chelsea, I don’t want a life without Chelsea.”